easy999000/IdentityServer4Repair/README.md

-This project is used to fix some bugs discovered in id4,
+This project is used to fix some bugs discovered in id4.
+No functional additions will be made
+Upgrade  to. net8.0

 # Important update
 This project is not maintained anymore.
 This repo will be archived when .NET Core 3.1 end of support is reached (13th Dec 2022).
 All new development is happening in the new [Duende Software](https://github.com/duendesoftware) organization.